thirdink/trial-by-vite/README.md

 some of the challenges I had were the following:

 - finding the San Fran font from the figma file since its built in the mac and not as accessible as say google fonts.
-- in the explore page I had some problem with screen overflow for horizontal scrolling .
+- in the explore page I had a challenging time with screen overflow for horizontal scrolling.
-- making in responsive for bigger screens without the designs.
+- making in responsive for bigger screens without the designs was a challenge.